Shopify/polaris/polaris.shopify.com/content/design/layout/spacial-organization.md

                 <Do>
                     ![A button with adjusted padding so its prefix icon looks like it’s positioned correctly](/images/design/layout/layout-spatial-17-shaped-elements-spacing-do@2x.png)

-                    Pay attention to spacing when creating smaller elements, this includes using different sizes per side to achieve visual balance.
+                    Pay attention to spacing when creating smaller elements.
+This includes using different sizes per side to achieve visual balance.
                 </Do>
             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6}}>